AndrejKolar/NetworkStack/README.md

 ### Endpoint

-Base protocol that defines the data for a specific endpoint.
+The base protocol that defines the data for a specific endpoint.
 An enum that implements the `Endpoint` protocol is passed to the `WebService` when creating a request.

 ```swift
 protocol Endpoint {